Analysis: It’s hard for Cabinet to reject Nphet advice on Level 5 twice

 Pressure on hospitals

-Meanwhile, the pressure is beginning to show on the hospital system.
+The pressure is beginning to show on the hospital system.
 On September 18th, there were 75 Covid patients in hospital, 15 of whom needed critical care.
 On Thursday, that figure was 235, with 29 in critical care.
-There were no available critical care beds in eight hospitals, one of which, CUH, told GPs this week that it was “congested” due to the impact of Covid, and that staff were off sick with the virus.
+There were no available critical care beds in eight hospitals, one of which, CUH, told GPs this week that it was “congested” due to the impact of Covid-19, and that staff were off sick with the virus.

+The HSE said on Friday the median time taken for the full test and trace process to be completed on community samples is now 4.1 days.
+Last month, it was 3.5 days.

 Meanwhile, there is frustration at all levels about public compliance with the advice.
-This week Cabinet discussed ongoing concerns that changes in restrictions aren’t having the desired impact - people are still meeting, and spreading the virus to each other.
-It was also briefed on new tactics, with social media campaigns set to be rolled out using well-known voices on Instagram and Tik Tok, while the Department of Health is undertaking ethnographic research among young people to identify why compliance is low.
+This week Cabinet discussed ongoing concerns that changes in restrictions are not having the desired impact - people are still meeting, and spreading the virus.
+Ministers were also briefed on new tactics, with social media campaigns set to be rolled out using well-known voices on Instagram and Tik Tok, while the Department of Health is undertaking ethnographic research among young people to identify why compliance is low.

+The Government is also working with a class of 27 college students, 17 of whom contracted Covid-19, to communicate just how infectious and dangerous the virus is.

 Wider lockdown